actly/work/README.md

 * Enqueue unique jobs so that only one job with a given name/arguments exists in the queue at once.
 * Web UI to manage failed jobs and observe the system.
 * Periodically enqueue jobs on a cron-like schedule.
-* Pause / unpause jobs and control concurrency within and across processes
+* Pause / unpause jobs and control concurrency within and across processes.

+Little changes In these fork

+* It won't auto recover when a job panic anymore, you need to handle it manually.
+In order to give us the detail of the stack information.

+* Use msgpack to serialize job information instead.

 ## Enqueue new jobs

 To enqueue jobs, you need to make an Enqueuer with a redis namespace and a redigo pool.
 Each enqueued job has a name and can take optional arguments.
-Arguments are k/v pairs (serialized as JSON internally).
+Arguments are k/v pairs (serialized as MsgPack internally).

 ```go
 package main